-At the end of the semester, you will demonstrate your command of research methods and your ability to systematically distill, analyze, and synthesize empirical studies.
-To do so, you will submit a literature table and a short presentation describing several overlaps and gaps you found from your analysis.
+At the end of the semester, you will demonstrate your ability to systematically distill, analyze, and synthesize empirical studies.
+To do so, you will submit a literature table and give a short presentation describing several overlaps and gaps you found from your analysis.
 A literature table helps summarize studies that frame your research and, more importantly, gives you the ability to easily synthesize your studies to identify themes (i.e., areas in which your studies overlap) and opportunities for further research (i.e., gaps in the literature that your study will fill).